 If I went by a large number of guides, a nude lipstick with orangey/coral undertones should look fabulous with my fair, cool toned complexion.
 The reality is, those colors wash me out and make me look dead.
 I found that out only after swatching several on myself (I use the inside of my arm, from up by my wrist down to my inner elbow).

 It doesn’t matter if someone else has the exact same coloring and skin tone that you do, it’s different on everyone.
 So, take my word for it and save yourself a lot of grief and wasted money, test on yourself and see how it looks.
-It’s time well invested to making sure that a particular shade is perfect for you.
+It’s time well invested to make sure that a particular shade is perfect for you.

 Once upon a time, lipstick was lipstick, and the only thing that really distinguished one from another was the color.
 These days, there are lots of choices in lip products other than just color, like wear time, pigmentation, formula, and finish.

 Finishes can range from super glossy to dead matte and everything in between, and just like with color, not every finish looks good on every person.
 Personally, most with a frosty sheen don’t look great on me, but occasionally I find one that works.
 Liquid lipsticks will usually have a very matte finish, as that’s what allows them to be so long wearing.
 A satiny, creamy finish is much more my style, though, and most makeup lines offer some version of this type of finish that looks great, is long lasting, and feels good to wear.
-And that takes us nicely into the next point.

-Comfort.
-It’s a thing.
+Comfort, it’s a thing.

 Here’s the deal, comfort has always been a huge factor as far as lipsticks go, and whereas it’s not as bad as it used to be, lipstick can be hit or miss in the comfort department.
-I’m not really a fan of liquid lipsticks in how they feel, but mostly because they usually dry my lips out, terribly.
+I’m not really a fan of liquid lipsticks in how they feel, but mostly because they usually dry my lips out.
 There are some newer formulations that lean toward a more satin finish and are less drying, but overall, I steer clear of them.
 I also find them very difficult to remove, and I don’t want to have to scrub unnecessarily at my lips, if I don’t have to.